 Your records are your proof.
 Always keep receipts, invoices, and bank statements for every expense you claim.
 In a dispute or an audit, these documents are your first line of defense.
 Thankfully, you don’t need a filing cabinet overflowing with paper.
 Digital systems make it easy to snap a photo of a receipt and store it securely in the cloud.
 This habit isn’t just about being prepared for the IRS; it’s about building a powerful dataset for your business.
 These detailed records are the building blocks of a strong tax strategy, ensuring you can confidently claim every deduction you’re entitled to without worry.

-Reconcile Your Accounts Regularly
+Reconcile Your Accounts Monthly to Stay on Track

 Reconciling your accounts simply means making sure the numbers in your books match the transactions in your bank account.
 This is a critical step to catch errors, identify potential fraud, and confirm that your financial records are 100% accurate.
 Don’t let this task pile up.
 Set aside a specific time each week or month to review your transactions.
 Many bookkeeping software options can connect directly to your bank, which simplifies the process of matching everything up.
 Consistent reconciliation gives you peace of mind and ensures the financial data you rely on is always current and correct, a key function provided by expert CFO services.